 If the above, basic solutions don’t solve your file sync issue, try some of the more-advanced solutions below.

-Allow Dropbox permissions in your device’s security settings and applications
+Allow Dropbox permissions in your computer’s firewall, security, and antivirus software

 Check if the internet you’re trying to connect to has security restrictions